 - 42% of adults reported drinking above the guidelines on at least one day in the past week, including 26% who reported drinking more than twice the daily guidelines (sometimes termed binge drinking).
 However, people do not necessarily drink at these levels regularly.

 - 33% of adults reported eating five or more portions of fruit and vegetables the previous day.

 - 29% of adults reported being physically active on 5 or more days in the past week(1).

-- There has been a slight decrease in smoking rates and a slight increase in levels of obesity over the nine years of the survey.
+- There has been a decrease in smoking rates since the survey started in 2003/04.
+Obesity levels have increased during this time, although there was a slight (but not statistically significant) drop for the most recent year.
 There has been little change in physical activity during this time.
-Compared with guidelines there has been a small decline in levels of drinking and in fruit and vegetable consumption since 2008 (when the current questions were introduced).
+Compared with guidelines, there has been a small decline in levels of drinking and in fruit and vegetable consumption since 2008 (when the current questions were introduced).

 Health of children

-- 68% of children were reported to have very good general health, and 27% of children were reported to have good general health.
+- 95% of children were reported to have very good or good general health.

 (1) Did at least 30 minutes of at least moderate intensity physical activity on 5 or more days in the previous week.

 A consultation on the future approach to the Welsh Health Survey runs from 21 May to 13 August 2014.
 We would welcome your views.